 Students who have Chosen a Major

 Once a major has been selected, students must contact the program department and formally declare their major using the Curriculum Change Request (CCR) process.
 This allows the official assignment of a departmental advisor.

 Advising sessions with a major advisor help students develop professional relationships and pay big dividends for years to come in the form of career tips, job references, letters of recommendation, internships, graduate school applications, and more.

-Non-Degree Seeking - students who plan to attend ISU without the intention of earning a degree.
+Students who plan to attend ISU but do not plan on earning a degree.

 Non-Degree Seeking Students must apply to ISU by selecting the non-degree seeking form.
 The undergraduate application carries a $50 non-refundable fee.
 Non-Degree Seeking Students should be aware of the following: